dylanegg/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+It will not.
+I know because I do not have a new line to type more commands.
+Also, there are instructions included in the script to exit.

 ## Ready for Work